lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-usage.md

 `);
 ```

-To render an single element, you render a template that only contains that element:
+To render a single element, you render a template that only contains that element:

 ```ts
 const result = render(html`<my-element></my-element>`);